webqit/webflo/site/docs/concepts/routing.md

 # Webflo Routing

-Functions come into play in Webflo when you need to dynamically handle requests.
+Route handlers come into play in Webflo when you need to dynamically handle requests.
 Routing defines how those requests map to functions in a Webflo application.
 It determines which handler responds to a given URL, how requests move across layers of the stack, and how each step in that process composes into a complete response.